Racism: Reverse racism

+Reverse racism is a concept often used to describe acts of discrimination or hostility against members of a dominant racial or ethnic group or favoring members of minority groups.
+This concept has been used especially in debates over color-conscious policies (such as affirmative action) intended to remedy racial inequalities.
+However, many deny the existence of reverse racism.
+According to the substantive equality approach, while minority groups may discriminate against members of the dominant group, they lack the social power to actively oppress them, and they are therefore incapable of the prejudice plus power form of racism.
+Martha Minow refers to the differences between formal equality of opportunity and substantive equality as the Dilemma of difference.
+According to Richard Arneson affirmative action violates formal equality of opportunity.

 Supremacism

 In 1899 Uncle Sam (a personification of the United States) balances his new possessions which are depicted as savage children.
 The figures are Puerto Rico, Hawaii, Cuba, Philippines and "Ladrones" (the Mariana Islands).

 Centuries of European colonialism in the Americas, Africa and Asia were often justified by white supremacist attitudes.
 During the early 20th century, the phrase "The White Man's Burden" was widely used to justify an imperialist policy as a noble enterprise.
 A justification for the policy of conquest and subjugation of Native Americans emanated from the stereotyped perceptions of the indigenous people as "merciless Indian savages", as they are described in the United States Declaration of Independence.
 Sam Wolfson of The Guardian writes that "the declaration's passage has often been cited as an encapsulation of the dehumanizing attitude toward indigenous Americans that the US was founded on."
 In an 1890 article about colonial expansion onto Native American land, author L. Frank Baum wrote: "The Whites, by law of conquest, by justice of civilization, are masters of the American continent, and the best safety of the frontier settlements will be secured by the total annihilation of the few remaining Indians."
 In his Notes on the State of Virginia, published in 1785, Thomas Jefferson wrote: "blacks, whether originally a distinct race, or made distinct by time or circumstances, are inferior to the whites in the endowments of both body and mind."
 Attitudes of black supremacy, Arab supremacy, and East Asian supremacy also exist.